 ASC Topic 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
 The Company's management determined that the Cayman Islands is the Company's major tax jurisdiction.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-As of March 31, 2021, there were no unrecognized tax benefits and no amounts accrued for interest and penalties.
+As of September 30, 2021, there were no unrecognized tax benefits and no amounts accrued for interest and penalties.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.

 The Company is considered to be an exempted Cayman Islands company with no connection to any other taxable jurisdiction and is presently not subject to income taxes or income tax filing requirements in the Cayman Islands or the United States.
-As such, the Company's tax provision was zero for the period presented.
+As such, the Company's tax provision was immaterial for the nine months ended September 30, 2021.